Do Go On - 334 - Pan Am Flight 73

 I've asked my chiropractor about that.

-do you correct them and say doctor?
+I was like, do you ever, if people say, Mr Nelson, do you correct them and say doctor?

-And he goes, fuck no, because it'll be when I'm on a plane
+Because it'll be when I'm on a plane.

-so I'm not sure
+So I'm not sure.

-that person they never know what happened to them
+I never know what happened to them.

-fingers crossed that it was all good
+Fingers crossed that it was all good, but.

-yeah that's a scary thing to hear
+Yeah, that's a scary thing to hear.

-You're not following the right people on social media.
+Yeah, you hear it and you go, oh, you're not following the right people on social media.

 There would be multiple.

-It's a funny instinct to be like, that person's in dire trouble.
+It's a funny instinct to be like,

 This could be good content.